 You are entitled to a tax offset for a payment that you receive in consequence of the termination of your employment that is for unused annual leave.

-^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments
+Chapter 2 Liability rules of general application Part 2-40 Rules affecting employees and other taxpayers receiving PAYG withholding payments